cge85/About-Me/README.md

 - 🌱 I’m currently learning html, css, javascript, python, kotlin, swift & golang
 - 💞️ I’m looking to collaborate on noob, super early beginners projects to learn how to code and solve problems
 - 📫 How to reach me cg_emers@live.nl
-- I’m currently working on my coding skills at this moment by using codecademy as my learning tool and i can say that it is hard to understand at this moment but at the same time it’s pretty awesome and i`m exited.
+- I’m currently working on my coding skills at this moment by using codecademy, freecodecamp and udemy as my learning tool and i can say that it is hard to understand at this moment but at the same time it’s pretty awesome and i`m exited.

 <!---
 cliffemers/cliffemers is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.